juanrmn/localStorage-tools/README.md

 -----------

 Stores a given maximum number of elements in localStorage.
+It can be used as a dictionary with key-value pairs.

 *It's a queue: if the limit is reached, then first in - first out.*
 *If a previously present item is added (with `set(key, item)` method), it will be put last in the queue again.*